-(ii) In the financial statements of TPG, all assets, liabilities and operations of the Group entities carried out with a functional currency other than the Mexican peso (the TPG's presentation currency) are translated into Mexican pesos at the time of consolidation.
+(ii) In TPG's financial statements, all assets, liabilities and operations carried out with a functional currency other than the Mexican peso (TPG's presentation currency) are translated into Mexican pesos at the time of consolidation.
 The functional currency of the entities at TPG has remained unchanged during the reporting period.
 At the time of consolidation, assets and liabilities have been converted into Mexican pesos at the closing exchange rate of the reporting date.
 Income and expenses have been translated into TPG's presentation currency at an average exchange rate during the reporting period.
-Exchange differences are charged / credited to other comprehensive income items and are recognized as a translation effect under other capital accounts.
+Exchange differences are charged / credited to other comprehensive income items and are recognized as a translation effect in other capital accounts.
 Upon disposing of a foreign operation, the accumulated translation effects recognized in equity are reclassified to income and recognized as part of the gain or loss on disposal.